RistPy/PyRist/README.md

 ### Importing
 #### What can it Import?

-It can Import all python3 modules
+It can Import all python modules

 #### How to Import?
 In python you do `import asyncio`